 RETAINER AND PAYMENT POLICY

-Before we perform any work, we will ask you to pay a retainer fee and to sign a retainer agreement.
-A retainer fee is a lump sum of money paid to a lawyer to secure services of the lawyer and to cover legal fees, disbursements and other future expenses related to your matter.
-The amount of the retainer depends on your situation.
-The retainer amount is kept in the lawyer’s trust account, and paid to the lawyer only after the client has been billed for the services.
-A retainer agreement is the contract you sign with your lawyer which authorizes your lawyer to act on your behalf, and sets out hourly rate of the lawyer.
+Before our lawyer performs any work, a retainer amount will have to be paid, which amount will be different depending on a client’s case.
+Our lawyer will also ask you to sign a retainer agreement.
+A retainer amount is a lump sum of money paid to a lawyer to secure services of the lawyer and to cover legal fees, disbursements and other future expenses related to your matter.
+The retainer amount is kept in our trust account, and paid to the lawyer only after the client has been billed for the services.
+A retainer agreement is the contract you sign with your lawyer which authorizes your lawyer to act on your behalf, and sets out hourly rate of the lawyers.

 Cost of an independent legal advice will also depend on the amount of work a lawyer has to perform.
 Consultation with respect to a simple 2-page employment contract will cost obviously less than explanation of a complex separation agreement.